Biden uses start of Obamacare sign-ups to prod Congress

 “During the six months in which we opened Healthcare.gov for special enrollment earlier this year, nearly 3 million more Americans gained access to health coverage,” Mr. Biden said.
 “Thanks to the Build Back Better Framework I announced last week, we are now poised to realize the largest expansion of affordable health care since the passage of the Affordable Care Act more than a decade ago.”

-The administration said enrollment in the Obamacare marketplace, a series of federally and state-run websites where Americans can shop among private plans and qualify for subsidies, is at a record high of 12.2 million.
+The administration said enrollment in the Obamacare marketplace, a series of federal- and state-run websites where Americans can shop among private health insurance plans and qualify for subsidies, is at a record high of 12.2 million.

-Chiquita Brooks-LaSure, administrator of the Centers for Medicare and Medicaid Services, said the administration will promote the new enrollment season aggressively.
+Chiquita Brooks-LaSure, the administrator of the Centers for Medicare and Medicaid Services, said the administration will promote the new enrollment season aggressively.
 She said potential enrollees will see ads featuring testimonials from real customers who qualified for subsidized coverage on HealthCare.gov, the federal sign-up website.

 The administration will also expand its Spanish-language outreach and, for the first time, advertise in Chinese (Mandarin and Cantonese), Korean, Vietnamese, Tagalog and Hindi.